fgerraty/Marine_Megafauna_Subsidies/README.md

     -   Objects: lowercase words separated by an underline (e.g. marine_megafauna_subsidies)

+-   I output all non-final plots to the folder output/extra_plots and then, once they are combined and arranged in illustrator, the final figure is output into the main_figures folder.
+If no tweaks in illustrator need to be made, we will save the file directly into the main_figures folder.
+Figures for the supplemental will get output to the supplemental_figures folder or to the extra_plots folder if they need to be tweaked in illustrator.

 -   Do not hesitate to ask questions if you wanna help out!